nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/pattern-sdd.md

 This assumes that the `libcrypto.a` is available in the `lib/libssl/` directory of your F´ project root, and that the necessary header files are in `lib/libssl/include/`.

-An example of the OpenSslWrapper component using this pre-compiled approach is shown here: [https://github.com/nasa/fprime-examples/tree/devel/FlightExamples/ExternalLibraryIntegration/OpenSslWrapper](https://github.com/nasa/fprime-examples/tree/devel/FlightExamples/ExternalLibraryIntegration/OpenSslWrapper)

-If you have the source code for a library, multiple methods can be used to integrate it into your project.

 ## Approach 2: CMake library available through the FetchContent module

 |     |     |